Do-It-Yourself Insulation Problems: 6 Things That Lead to DIY Nightmares

 You Can't Warranty Your Own Work

-A warranty with the work you are having done on your home can come back to save you if there is a problem in the future.
+A warranty on the work you have done on your home can come back to save you if a problem arises in the future.

-When you do the work yourself, there is no warranty and if there is a problem it is going to cost you extra money to try to fix it.
+When you do the work yourself, there is no warranty, and if there is a problem, it will cost you extra money to fix.

 You Have to Take the Time to Teach Yourself How to Do the Work